Extra-Hot Peppers

 Safety & Handling

 Gloves recommended when cutting.
 Avoid touching eyes or face.
-Wash cutting boards with dish soap – water alone doesn't remove capsaicin oil.
-Seeds are not the hottest part; the white membranes (placenta) are.
+Wash cutting boards with dish soap - water alone does not remove…

 Extra-Hot Pepper Comparisons